Skip to Main Content

 Within the national tempura scene, the comparison points extend beyond Osaka.
 Tempura Ginya in Tokyo operates in a different market context, within Tokyo's more stratified fine dining hierarchy, and at a different price tier.
 Across the region, Mudan Tempura in Taipei represents how the format has been adopted and adapted outside Japan, with Taiwanese ingredients substituted into the same structural logic.
 Comparing these three counters illustrates how much tempura as a format depends on local ingredient supply chains: the same discipline applied to different seasonal produce produces a distinctly different meal.

-For broader context across Japan's fine dining scene, EP Club also covers Harutaka in Tokyo, Gion Sasaki in Kyoto, akordu in Nara, Goh in Fukuoka, 1000 in Yokohama, and 6 in Okinawa.
+For broader context across Japan's fine dining scene, Harutaka in Tokyo, Gion Sasaki in Kyoto, akordu in Nara, Goh in Fukuoka, 1000 in Yokohama, and 6 in Okinawa.

 Planning Your Visit

 OIMATSU Tempura Suzuki is located at 4 Chome-4-2 Nishitenma, Kita Ward, Osaka.
 The price range sits at ¥¥¥, which in the Osaka counter dining context is the same tier as venues like Shintaro and Kashiwaya Osaka Senriyama.
-Hours and booking details are not currently confirmed in our database; confirm directly with the venue before travelling.
+Reservations are essential.

 VenueFormatPrice TierAwards